bogdanvlas2000/collections/README.md

 # collections
-Sample implementation of basic collection types
+Sample implementation of basic collection types using Go